tsuru/tsuru-dashboard/README.md

 ## Browserifying jsx files

-To generate all javascript files based on jsx file you can use the command:
+To generate all javascript files based on `js` file you can use the command:

-    $ make rebuild-all-js
+    $ make build-js

 # Running tests